 Finding a Qualified Mercury-Free Dentist

-Dr. Price has pursued the advanced post-graduate training required to not only place white composite fillings, but to provide the equipment and technology to offer sanitary removal as well.
-The bonding procedures and technology used in providing composite fillings is a precise science, and significant tooth sensitivity can result if it is not followed properly.
+Dr. Price has pursued the advanced post-graduate training required to place white composite fillings.
+The bonding procedures and the technology used in providing composite fillings are a precise science.
+Significant tooth sensitivity can result if the procedures are not followed properly.

-If you would like to find out more about Dr. Price’s mercury-free practice, click here to read our holistic dentist page.
-You can also schedule an appointment for a full examination or a brief complimentary consultation by calling our office.
+You may schedule an appointment for a full examination or a brief complimentary consultation by calling our office.